sonebo/brownbag-the-terminal/the-terminal.md

 # The Unix Philosophy

-**Make each program do one thing well.** To do a new job, build afresh rather than complicate old programs by adding new "features".

----

-# The Unix Philosophy

-Make each program do one thing well.
-To do a new job, build afresh rather than complicate old programs by adding new "features".

-**Expect the output of every program to become the input to another, as yet unknown, program.** Don't clutter output with extraneous information.
-Avoid stringently columnar or binary input formats.
-Don't insist on interactive input.

----

-# The Unix Philosophy

 Make each program do one thing well.
 To do a new job, build afresh rather than complicate old programs by adding new "features".

 Expect the output of every program to become the input to another, as yet unknown, program.
 Don't clutter output with extraneous information.
 Avoid stringently columnar or binary input formats.
 Don't insist on interactive input.